-An arborist certified by the International Society of Arboriculture (ISA).
+An arborist certified by the International Society of Arboriculture (ISA) and/or New York State.

 CLEAR CUTTING

 The removal of 30 percent or more of the healthy trees eight inches or more in Diameter at Breast Height (DBH) from any property over any five-year period.